ibm-cloud-docs/netezza/start/logging_in.md

 For AWS, {{site.data.keyword.netezza_short}} supports private connectivity through [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/privatelink/what-is-privatelink.html).

-1. Log in to the IBM Cloud catalog.
-1. Go to **Resource list > Services and Software**.
-1. Click on your {{site.data.keyword.netezza_short}} instance.
-   You are now on the **Service instance details** page where you can find information about endpoints for accessing the web console, the API server, and the database.
-1. Use your instance credentials to [log in on port 443 by using the web console](/docs/netezza?topic=netezza-getstarted-console) or [log in on port 5480 by using the {{site.data.keyword.netezza_short}} clients](https://www.ibm.com/docs/en/netezza?topic=npsda-installing-client-software-packages-2).

-   To form the web console URL from the private endpoint IP address, append the CRN name to it.
-These details are in **Resource list > Services and software > Service instance details**.

-   Example:
-   `https://<private endpoint IP>/#/?crn=CRN_NAME`
+1. Ensure that you set up your private link endpoint as desribed in [Configuring private endpoints](/docs/netezza?topic=netezza-creating-private-endpoints).
+1. Connect to {{site.data.keyword.netezza_short}} with the IP address or hostname that were assigned to your private link endpoint.

+   - The {{site.data.keyword.netezza_short}} web console as described in [Getting started with the web console](/docs/netezza?topic=netezza-getstarted-console).
+   - The {{site.data.keyword.netezza_short}} software clients: [the `nzsql` command](https://www.ibm.com/docs/en/netezza?topic=anpssbun-log-2) or [the ODBC or JDBC drivers](https://www.ibm.com/docs/en/netezza?topic=dls-overview-odbc-jdbc-ole-db-net-go-driver-3).

-To connect to the {{site.data.keyword.netezza_short}} instance from on-prem by using the IP addresses or hostnames, you need to setup [VPN or Express Route](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/) from your on-prem network to the VNET in your subscription.
+You can also connect to your {{site.data.keyword.netezza_short}} instance private endpoint from on-prem with your Azure or AWS cloud account.

+For Azure, set up [a VPN or Express Route](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/) from your on-prem network to the VNET in your Azure subscription.
-## Viewing endpoints
-{: #view-endpoints}

-1. Log in to your IBM Cloud account.
-1. Go to Resource list > Services and software.
-1. Select your Netezza Performance Server instance.
-   You are now on the service instance page.
-1. Click the Manage tab.
-   You can now access information about your endpoints.
+For AWS, set up a [VPN](https://aws.amazon.com/vpn/) or [Direct Connect](https://aws.amazon.com/directconnect/) from your on-prem network to the VPC in your AWS account.
+For more information, see [Amazon Virtual Private Cloud Connectivity Options](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/introduction.html).